(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1. CRITIQUE/DEVELOPMENTAL EDIT

 They have to be aware of your book’s flow, but they’re more concerned with how each word in a sentence interacts with the others and how sentences flow into each other.

 Line editors point out run-on sentences, sentence fragments and clichés.
 They help you clarify meaning, eliminate jargon and ensure that each sentence sounds right in the reader’s mind.

 A line editor is concerned about the words you use to communicate with your reader.
-They want to make your writing short, simple and concise — the hallmark of great writing.
+They want to make your writing short, simple and concise — the hallmark of excellent writing.

-The terms ‘copyediting’ and ‘proofreading’ are often used interchangeably, but they really describe different processes.
+‘Copyediting’ and ‘proofreading’ are often used interchangeably but describe different processes.

-Like a copyeditor, a proofreader looks for typos and misplaced punctuation, but additionally searches for layout issues like page numbering, consistency with headings, placement of tables of figures in the text, bad line or page breaks and more.
+Like a copyeditor, a proofreader looks for typos and misplaced punctuation but additionally searches for layout issues like page numbering, consistency with headings, placement of tables of figures in the text, foul lines or page breaks and more.

-Even if the writing is meant only live online, proofreading before publication is important.
+Proofreading before publication is essential, even if the writing is meant only to live online.
 (Even for an email!)

-Copyeditors and proofreaders do two different but equally important jobs that are best done by two different persons.
+Copyeditors and proofreaders do two different but equally essential jobs that two persons best do.

 7. IMPORTANT NOTE:

-The author’s active participation during the entire editing process is important and expected.
-The author may choose to reject or ignore some suggestions and/or advice by the editor for reasons of his/her own, but the risks of such actions will be entirely the author’s.
+The author’s active participation during editing is essential and expected.
+The author may reject or ignore some suggestions and advice by the editor for their reasons, but the risks of such actions will be entirely the author.
 Some may be minor, but others could be more serious.